naodhu/tictactoe/README.md

 ## Certainly!
-Below is a complete `README.md` file for your Tic Tac Toe project.
-This README provides a detailed overview of the project, instructions on how to set it up, and additional information that might be useful for anyone who wants to contribute or understand the project
+Below is a complete `README.md` file tailored for your HTML, CSS, and JavaScript-based Tic Tac Toe project.

 # Tic Tac Toe Game